Behala: Police district

-The localities of Behala area are served by South West Division (Behala Division) of Kolkata Police.
-It includes Taratala Police station, Behala Police station, Thakurpukur Police Station, Parnashree Police station, Sarsuna Police station and Haridevpur Police station.
+The greater Behala area is part of the southwest division (also known as the Behala Division) of the Kolkata Police Department.
+The neighborhood is serviced by Taratala Police station, Behala Police station, Thakurpukur Police Station, Parnashree Police station, Sarsuna Police station, and Haridevpur Police station.
+A separate women's police station is located at the Behala Police station, and also covers the same districts within Behala.

-Behala Women Police station, located at the same address as Behala Police station, covers all police districts under the jurisdiction of the South West division i.e. Sarsuna, Taratala, Behala, Parnasree, Thakurpukur and Haridevpur.

 Education

-There are many educational institutions situated in Behala.
+Several secondary and post-secondary educational institutions are located in Behala.